learning assistance center

 After a tutor has been established, your tutor and you will decide how many days a week to meet and at what times.
 In determining the number of weekly tutoring hours, you will need to consider how much time you have to devote to being tutored and how much help you will need in order to be successful in this class.

-When deciding where to be tutored, you may use any of the study carrels in the Learning Assistance Center.
-Additional study carrels are available on the first and second floors of the CAD building.
+When deciding where to be tutored, you may use our new Peer Tutoring Center (CAD #161) which is located in the Learning Assistance Center.
+You may also use any of the study carrels in the Learning Assistance Center.
 Tutoring may only take place on CVCC campus or a public library.
 If the tutor or tutee is under the age of "18", all tutoring must take place in the Learning Assistance Center (located on the 1st floor of the CAD building).

 » Tutee Information Sheet (pdf)